 - People with autistic spectrum disorders – Person-centred programmes for people with ASD integrating the key elements of care, education and therapy.
 Providing stimulating learning environments and comprehensive clinical support.
 Promoting social, communication and life skills development alongside educational achievement.
 ASD-specific services include three schools, two Adolescent to Adult Preparation Services (AALPS), and a range of residential options for young people and adults which focus on community integration.

 - People with behavioural, emotional and social difficulties – Adopting a highly individualised approach to integrating care, education and therapy in BESD services, focussing on continuity and consistency of service from childhood to adulthood.
-Personalised programmes are designed to enable people to feel nurtured and secure as they make tangible, measureable progress towards independent living.
+Personalised programmes are designed to enable people to feel nurtured and secure as they make tangible, measurable progress towards independent living.
 BESD services include Young Options, residential and educational services for children and young adults; Family Options, a specialist fostering service for young people aged 7 to 17; and Further Options, ongoing community based accommodation and support for young people and adults aged 16+.

 Shropshire Family Information Service (FIS) has developed this on-line directory featuring local and national organisations and services that exist to support children, young people and families.